Chapter 4 : Facing Fate

 Everything I just said was a total lie.
 I didn’t need to meet the other two for at least another hour, and it didn’t feel like the right thing to do.
 Well, not the right thing for me to do right now.
 Perhaps if we had dated longer it would feel more right, but right now it didn’t.
 I just hoped that my feelings of doubt would fade over time.

 The feelings of doubt didn’t fade.
-If anything they grew stronger.
+If anything, they grew stronger.
 It just made me withdraw from the world, as I didn’t know how to deal with them.
 I thought if I didn’t do anything about them, it would make it better.
 It didn’t.

 Then I could think about every action I’ve ever done, and it wouldn’t help me in anyway at all.
 The action has happened, and I couldn't anything to prevent it from not happening.
 I would just have to face whatever fate had in store for me.
+Hopefully it would solve the problem of being in love with two people at the same time.

 Author Note: So you get to learn more about Rose and Xander in this chapter, and I hoped you liked it!
 I think the next one will be the last, though there may be an epilogue/6th chapter, I still haven’t made up my mind!